hdorgeval/playwright-fluent/docs/selector.api.md

 ---

-### getFirstHandleOrNull()

-- returns: `Promise<ElementHandle<Element> | null>`

-Executes the search and returns the first found element.
-Will return null if no elements are found.

-The result may differ from one execution to another especially if targeted element is rendered lately because its data is based on some backend response.

----

 ### getHandle()

 - returns: `Promise<ElementHandle<Element> | null>`

 Executes the search and returns the first found element.
 Will return null if no elements are found.

-It is the same method as `getFirstHandleOrNull()`.
-Choose the method whose name is more friendly to you.

 The result may differ from one execution to another especially if targeted element is rendered lately because its data is based on some backend response.